Harry Helmsley: Marriage to Leona

 In 1938, he had married a widow, Eve Ella Sherpick Green.
-In 1971, he divorced her and the next year married Leona Roberts, vice-president of one of his many companies.
+In 1971, he divorced her and the next year married Leona Roberts, vice president of one of his many companies.
 She was a high-profile manager, dynamic but abrasive ("Queen of Mean"), and she demanded a luxurious lifestyle, quite unlike the modest private life he had been living until then.
 Basing themselves in a penthouse in the Helmsley-owned Park Lane Hotel on Central Park South, they moved into hotel construction and operation on a big scale, diversifying beyond New York for the first time, to many other big centres.
 Their portfolio included The Helmsley Middletowne Hotel, the New York Helmsley Hotel (also known as the New York Harley), The Helmsley Windsor Hotel, the St. Moritz (now the Ritz-Carlton), the Carlton House hotels, the Harley Hotel chain and The Helmsley Building in New York City.

 In 1980, Harry received The Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York."

-His crown jewel was New York's 50-story Helmsley Palace Hotel on Madison Avenue at Fiftieth Street.
+His crown jewel was New York's 50-story Helmsley Palace Hotel on Madison Avenue at 50th Street.
 The hotel opened in 1980 to great fanfare and soon became known as the city's most elegant venue.
 However, it marked the beginning of financial and legal troubles that would dog the marriage until Harry's death.
 Partly due to Leona's extravagant plans and frequent demands for changes, the cost of the building skyrocketed, and it was proved that they had contracted some work out to their own subsidiaries at inflated prices.
 In 1988, they were also charged with major tax evasion based on false accounting.
 By this time, Harry was judged too frail to plead but Leona served 18 months in prison, in addition to being heavily fined.